Spyborgs: Gameplay

 Played using the Wii Remote, motion controls initiate special attacks while the two characters can team up their attacks for additional damage.
 Alternatively, players can also choose to play with the buttons on the Wii Remote instead.

 Plot

 Development

 Initially announced in June 2008 at Capcom's Captivate event, Spyborgs underwent a major redesign after a lukewarm reception from the gaming press.
 Changes include a shift from bright cartoony graphics reminiscent of Saturday morning cartoon shows, to a grittier and more realistic visual look, as well as the removal of minigames which served as parodies of children's toy commercials.
 The current game also shifted focus from an action-oriented game with superpower-based puzzle elements to a brawler.

 The game was developed in an internal engine designed by Bionic Games, not MT Framework.

+Bionic Games shut down after Spyborgs was released, making it their only title.

 Reception

 Spyborgs received "average" reviews according to the review aggregation website Metacritic.
 IGN praised the game for its high quality graphics and large amount of polish.
 Despite this, IGN criticised the title for its punishing difficulty and lack of innovation.
 Eurogamer criticised the game for being generic.